Today I’m going to create a town, to help prepare for the next session of my new Dungeon Fantasy campaign.

 Long ago, this whole bay used to be underwater, and the Merfolk used to live here.
 But then the area was thrust up out of the water in some kind of magical cataclysm (perhaps the same one that brought the Hawk-Folk to Valiroth?).
 Now the Dwarf Thegn lives in a very ancient limestone-and-coral building, built in the flowing Merfolk style.
 It’s much thinner, lighter, and more willowy than the rest of the town, which is built in a typically blockish dwarf style.

 Underworld – (Rolling….)
 4,3: “Local Cuisine”.
-Ok, let’s say that this area is “underworld” because a fair bit of smuggling goes on here – specifically, the smuggling of Ale (these are warves, after all).
-Greygrim Cove is the main post for all Ale being traded into, or out of, the whole of Dwimilzund.
-Officially, the High King of Dwimilzund levies a fairly steep tariff on all ale coming through Greygrim Cove – but the Thegn of Greygrim finds it more convenient to allow Ale to be smuggled in, without paying the King’s tax, as long as he gets his cut.
+Ok, let’s say that this area is “underworld” because a fair bit of smuggling goes on here – specifically, the smuggling of ale (these are Dwarves, after all).
+Greygrim Cove is the main post for all ale being traded into, or out of, the whole of Dwimilzund.
+Now, in theory the High King of Dwimilzund levies a fairly steep tariff on all ale coming through Greygrim Cove – but in practice the Thegn of Greygrim finds it more convenient to allow ale to be smuggled in, without paying the King’s tax, as long as he gets his cut.
 So this area is the Customs House – which is actually a fairly well-known scam.

 Poor – (Rolling….)
 6,5: “Unusual Streetplan”.
 Ok, so we’ve already decided that this area is poor because it’s stuck on the damp rock between the bay and the blowhole.
 It’s very slippery here, and at many places the rocky path is narrow enough that it’s easy to fll into the sea, or into the blowhole itself.
 Thus the paths are all lined with chain railings, to help dwarves keep their footing.
 The railings are very low for human-sized folk, and are thus more of a tripping hazard than anything…